Ó Maolconaire: Notability

+The first extant reference to the family occurs in the annals attributed to Tighearnach, which record the death of Néidhe Úa Mael Conaire, in senchaidh, in 1136.
 Among their principal surviving works are the Annals of Connacht, which covers the years 1224 to 1544.
-Fearfeasa Ó Maol Chonaire was one of the "four masters" who were credited with compiling the Annals of the Four Masters.
-The family were also responsible for the literary manuscript now known as 23 N 10, and Egerton 1782.
+Fearfeasa Ó Maoil Chonaire was one of the "four masters" who were credited with compiling the Annals of the Four Masters.
+The family was also responsible for the literary manuscript now known as 23 N 10, and Egerton 1782.

 Students of the family included John de Burgh, Archbishop of Tuam.
 In a much later period, William J. Higgins, Speaker of the Newfoundland House of Assembly, and leader of the Liberal-Labour-Progressive Party, was the student, law partner and protégé of Charles O'Neill Conroy, only son of James Gervé Conroy.

 Flaithri Ó Maolconaire, also Florence Conry (Conroy, O'Mulconry), Irish Franciscan and theologian, founder of the College St. Anthony at Louvain, and Archbishop of Tuam.